 , Senior Intermediate III, holds the highest certification level in the UK.
 Alaric began his yoga studies in 1983, holds a BA in Philosophy, and maintains a small psychotherapist practice.

-Based on the teachings of yoga master B. K. S. Iyengar, who was listed by Time Magazine as one of the most influential people of the 20th Century, Iyengar yoga is a widely practiced form worldwide.
+Based on the teachings of yoga master B. K. S. Iyengar, who was listed by Time Magazine as one of the most influential people of the 20th Century, Iyengar yoga is widely practiced worldwide.
 This practice begins with learning the art and science of āsana (yoga postures).

 Through the consistent practice of āsana and prānāyāma (yogic breathing), students of Iyengar yoga are guided towards increased awareness of their physical, emotional, and spiritual lives.

-Iyengar Yoga emphasizes precision and form so that the mind, focused and absorbed, flows evenly throughout the system enabling the practitioner to experience meditation in action.
+This style of Yoga emphasizes precision and form so that the mind, focused and absorbed, flows evenly throughout the system enabling the practitioner to experience meditation in action.